AlexStack/Laravel-CMS/README.md

 [![image](docs/images/min/styleci.svg)](https://github.com/AlexStack/Laravel-CMS/releases)
 [![Latest Stable Version](https://poser.pugx.org/alexstack/laravel-cms/v/stable)](https://github.com/AlexStack/Laravel-CMS/releases)

--   Free, open-source Simple Bootstrap Laravel CMS, support Laravel 8.x or 7.x or old Laravel 6.x & 5.x
+-   Free, open-source Simple Bootstrap Laravel CMS, support Laravel 8.x or 7.x or old Laravel 6.x & 5.x, support MySql & MariaDB & PostgreSQL
 -   Can integrate with any existing Laravel project, install as an individual Laravel package
 -   Only add a few database tables with a prefix, not effect your existing database tables.
 -   You can easily custom the database table names, the page URL path(route) and the template(theme)